Virgin Media Broadband Review (Updated June 2026)

 My personal speed test below backs that up.
 I am pulling 554.07 Mbps download and 52.06 Mbps upload.
 Latency is good for a cable line too, with an idle ping of 11ms and jitter of just 1ms.
 For gaming, large downloads and 4K streaming, the actual performance is properly strong.

-However, the technical performance is let down badly by the customer service.
+However, the technical performance was let down by the way my Netflix activation issue was handled at first.
 My plan included a Netflix subscription, but the original activation link simply did not work.

 This kicked off a saga where I had to message live chat five separate times.
 Each time, I was connected to an adviser who apologised and promised the issue would be fixed and a new link sent within one working day.